By Tim Lambert

 In the late 20th century Aberdeen continued to expand.
 In the 1950s and 1960s thousands of new council, houses were built in estates at Mastrick, Cornhill, Northfield, Stockethill, Tillydrone, and Hazlehead.
 Blocks of flats were built as well as houses.

 Moreover, the centre of the city was redeveloped in the 1960s.
 St Nicholas House was built in 1967.
-In the late 1960s, Aberdeen harbour was modernized.
-The Fish Market was built in 1982.
-Telford Dock was built in 1994.
+The Fish Market opened in 1982.
+Telford Dock was rebuilt in 1994.

 However, there was another outbreak of typhoid in Aberdeen in 1964 but this time there was only one death.
 Aberdeen was a much healthier city in the 20th century.

 In the late 20th century amenities in Aberdeen continued to improve.
-The Trinity Centre opened in 1985.
-The Bon Accord Shopping Centre was built in 1990.
+The Trinity Centre opened in 1984.
+The Bon Accord Shopping Centre opened in 1990.
 Gordons College was made a university in 1992.

 Furthermore, Westburn Park Tennis Centre was opened in 1994.
-Persley Walled Garden was also opened in 1994.
+Persley Walled Garden was also opened in 1997.
 Two museums opened in Aberdeen in 1997, The Maritime Museum and Gordon Highlanders Museum.
-Meanwhile, local government was reformed and in 1996 and Aberdeen was made a unitary authority.
+Meanwhile, local government was reformed in 1996, and Aberdeen was made a unitary authority.

 Aberdeen in the 21st century